 While a lot of mistakes can be made in Lightroom, the following five mistakes always seem to have the biggest impact!

 When you open Lightroom, you are working within a catalog.
-Everything you import into and organize within this screen, is stored within the specific catalog.
+Everything you import into and organize within this screen, is stored within this specific catalog.

 The top priorities for each catalog are: